in-the-keyhole/khs-convo/docs/notification-center.md

 \* The "Send" button will be disabled if there is no notification message, no "Send Tos" chosen or if there are no Users in the Group.

 ### Schedule
-If you would like the notification to not be sent immediately, but rather at a later date or time, choose the Date and Time.
+If you would like the notification to not be sent immediately, but rather at a later date or time, click on the plus sign.
+This will expose a Date and Time.
 If the Date/Time is in the past, the notification will be sent immediately.

 ### Send To
 Choose what mediums to send the notification with.
 This selection will be retained on the Group.